benjamint08/probun/README.md

 ```bash
 bun run index.ts
 ```

+# TODO
+- Add support for multi-folders so routes like `/api/v1/test` can be called etc.
+- Add support for MongoDB out of the box

 This project was created using `bun init` in bun v1.1.1.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.